Safeguarding and concerns

 The designated safeguarding leads are:

-Mrs Wickens (Head teachers)
+Mrs Wickens (Head teacher)

 Mrs McAreavey (Deputy Headteacher)